 When Financial Planners and Accountants Collaborate – YOU WIN

-Financial Planners and Accountants working together means: 1+1=3 or even 5
+Financial Planners and Accountants working together can be a beautiful thing

 What an Accountant might be best at

-Accountants may be qualified as a CPA or CA, but unless they are authorised as a representative under an Australian Financial Services Licence (AFSL), they cannot provide financial strategy nor financial product advice.
-They can advise on plenty of other business and personal related matters, like tax planning, advice and strategy (GST, CGT, Income, Sales and many more) as well as depreciation, and small business advice like business advisory, business structuring, business insurances, budgeting and reporting compliance2.
+Accountants may be qualified as CPA or CA but unless they have the Australian Financial Services Licence (AFSL), they cannot provide financial strategy advice.
+They can advise on plenty of other business and personal related matters, like taxes (GST, CGT, Income, Sales and many more) and depreciation, and small business advice like business advisory, business structuring, business insurances, budgeting and reporting compliance2.

 How your Financial Planner will add the most value

-With financial strategy advice that is tailored to your financial circumstances.
+With financial strategy and advice that is tailored to your financial circumstances.
 Before they give you any advice, they will ensure they find out as much as they can about you and your financial goals2.
 They will also (if appropriate and with your permission) speak to your Accountant to get an idea of what your personal or business financial situation is, so they can take this into account when developing a plan for your financial future.
-Your planner can also help you protect what’s most important to you.
-Perhaps through structuring your wealth and/or insurances such as life, critical illness, total and permanent disability and income protection.
+Your planner can also help you with personal risk insurances such as life, critical illness and income protection.

 Good things happen when Accountants and Financial Planners work together

-Modoras was built on the foundation of co-operation between financial professionals.
+Modoras was built on the foundation of co-operation between finance professionals.
 Our success rests on seeing the value of sharing knowledge and skills.
-So invite us along on your financial journey.
-You’ll be amazed how far our expert guidance can take you.
-Call us on 1300 888 803.
+Why not find out how you can benefit from these strong collaborative relationships and call us on 1300 888 803.